CottageLabs/localvoices/README.md

         "versions" : [<list of opaque identifiers for versions>] }

-* If the "singer" field is provided, then the existing singer metadata will overwritten with this metadata
+* If the "singer" field is provided, then the existing singer metadata will overwritten with this metadata.
+Note that this must be as per the storage model, NOT as per the index model.
+That is, only post the data about singers.
 * If the "versions" field is provided, then the existing version relationships will be overwritten with these new ones

 Therefore, you may use this API request in the following ways: